NPSaulo/markdown-site/public/raw/how-to-setup-workos.md

-# How to setup WorkOS
+# How to setup WorkOS with Markdown Sync

 > Step-by-step guide to configure WorkOS AuthKit authentication for your markdown blog dashboard.
 WorkOS is optional and can be enabled in siteConfig.ts.